 Temporary medical conditions such as broken limbs, surgery, flu, and pregnancy are not usually considered disabilities.
 It is appropriate for students with temporary medical conditions to work directly with their professors instead of going through the UAC.
-However, these students may visit with a UAC advisor to brainstorm options for handling their situation.
+However, these students may visit with a UAC coordinator to brainstorm options for handling their situation.
 Volunteer services provided by the UAC (e.g., note taker, exam reader/scribe) may be considered.
 Documentation from the treating physician will be required.
 To receive services, please fill out our temporary medical intake form here.

 Transcriptionists or transcribers use specialized software and equipment to provide live speech-to-text captioning in their assigned student’s classes.